BlueEagle06/DrowsinessDetection/README.md

 #drowsiness_model.py contains the code for the CNN trained on multiple public datasets of eye images.

+## limitations and Future Scope
-#The code has been tested and the minor issue in performance is due to inaccuracy of the haarcascades in detecting the eyes, and not due to the model itself.
+The minor issue in performance is due to inaccuracy of the haarcascades in detecting the eyes, and not due to the model itself.
+Therefore we could use a better eye-detection algorithm to improve performance.